WHO public health prizes and awards: Past recipients

-Dissolved prizes
+Discontinued prizes

 The Darling Foundation Prize

 The Darling Foundation was established in 1929 in honour of eminent malaria expert Samuel Taylor Darling (1872–1925), who died tragically while participating in a study expedition for the League of Nations' Malaria Commission.
-In 1948, WHO acquired control of the Foundation.
+In 1948, WHO acquired control of the foundation.
 A bronze medal and a fixed amount of 2500 CHF make up the Darling Foundation Prize, which is given for exceptional work in the pathology, aetiology, epidemiology, treatment, prevention, or control of malaria.
 It was discontinued in 2000.

 Jacques Parisot Foundation Fellowship

-The Foundation was founded in 1969 by Mrs Parisot in honour of Professor Jacques Parisot (1882–1967), who was a founding member of WHO and signed the Organization's Constitution on behalf of France at the 1946 International Health Conference in New York.
-The Foundation's goal is to promote social medicine or public health research by providing fellowships, which are given out every two years (even years).
-A bronze medal and a value of $5,000 USD make up the prize.
+The foundation was founded in 1969 by Mrs Parisot in honour of professor Jacques Parisot (1882–1967), who was a founding member of WHO and signed the Organization's Constitution on behalf of France at the 1946 International Health Conference in New York.
+The foundation's goal is to promote social medicine or public health research by providing fellowships, which are given out every two years (even years).
+A bronze medal and a value of US$5,000 make up the prize.
 It was discontinued in 2015.